kindlehl/Tetris/README.md

 #The makefile as-is only works if you copy all of the subdir's contents into the root dir of this project

-This project serves as a reminder of how naive we all once were, and how much we've grown.